sylvaindeschenes/sylvaindeschenes.github.io/readme.markdown

 Current speed performances: Google PageSpeed 89/100, Pindom Website Speed Test: 94 grade, GTmetirx 95%

-Feel free to clone it and modify it at your wish
+Feel free to clone it and modify it at your wishes

 # Credits, Licenses & Copyrights